conjfrnk/conjfrnk.github.io/_posts/2024-04-12-my-website.md

 - No frameworks, just plain `index.html` and `style.css`

 ## Source files
-I have backed up all of the source files for the website itself to [a repository hosted on me and Aaron's website][git-repo]
+I have backed up all of the source files for the website itself to [a self-hosted git repository][git-repo]

 ## Config files
 ### `/etc/acme-client.conf`